14traits/14traits.github.io/index.md

 cover: true
 ---

-Hello, my name is John and I am US Marine Corps Veteran.
-Since leaving the service I am a Software Engineering and am currently focused on learning ruby and some other cool things with some friends at Actualize!
+Hello, my name is John and I am _US Marine Corps Veteran_.
+I am currently a **Software Engineer** who is currently focused on learning ruby and some other cool things with some _friends at Actualize_!

 ## First Steps